Junaid20001/Junaid20001/README.md

 ##### Life of a Programmer in Simple Jokes That Will Make You Laugh but, passionate about new technologies 😃

--👨‍💻 I am currently working on Javascript & React
+- 👨‍💻 I am currently working on Javascript & React
-- 🌱 I am currently learning Next.js & G
+- 🌱 I am currently learning Mongodb
 - 💫 Looking to contribute to open-source

 <!-- <h4 align="center">